whatwg/web-history/README.md

 ## 2004-02

 - [CSS 2.1 Candidate Recommendation](http://www.w3.org/TR/2004/CR-CSS21-20040225/)
-  published; however, after this initial CR publication, the CSS 2.1 spec will then go back to Working Draft status before returning again to CR status in July 2007.
+  published; the spec will later go back to normal Working Draft status for a time before returning again to Candidate Recommendation status in July 2007, and then be published as final W3C Recommendation in June 2011.

 - [Safari 1.2](http://weblogs.mozillazine.org/hyatt/archives/2004_02.html#004874)
   released; first version of Safari with XMLHttpRequest (XHR) support